 Continue to heat the carrots over medium-high heat until the butter is fully melted, doing your best to keep the carrots in a single layer instead of bunching them.

-Allow the carrots to boil for 2 or 3 more minutes after that so that you have a really nice brown sugar and buttery glaze.
+Step 3: Allow the carrots to boil in the brown sugar mixture for 2 or 3 more minutes after that so that you have a really nice brown sugar and buttery glaze.